Hearty Ground Elk Chili with Sweet Potatoes and Hominy

 Elk Chili with Sweet Potato and Hominy

-Ground Elk Chili with Sweet Potato and Hominy
+Hearty Ground Elk Chili with Sweet Potatoes and Hominy

 This hearty elk chili tells a story in every bite.
 Made with ground elk, sweet potatoes, hominy, and bold spices for rich, satisfying flavor.